Christian Yelich Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in the league.
+- The Cubs pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Cubs have the 16th-ranked team ERA across all league pitching staffs (4.23).
+- The Cubs have the 15th-ranked team ERA across all MLB pitching staffs (4.19).

-- Cubs pitchers combine to give up 145 home runs (1.1 per game), the 10th-fewest in the league.
+- The Cubs surrender the eighth-fewest home runs in baseball (145 total, 1.1 per game).

-- The lefty last pitched on Thursday against the Pittsburgh Pirates, when he threw six innings, allowing two earned runs while giving up six hits.
+- The right-hander's last time out came on Friday against the Pittsburgh Pirates, when he tossed 5 2/3 innings, surrendering two earned runs while allowing six hits.

+- The 33-year-old has put up a 3.97 ERA and 5.9 strikeouts per nine innings across 18 games this season, while giving up a batting average of .251 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.